vvalgis/vagrant-babushka/README.md

     config.vm.provision :babushka do |b|
       # Path for local deps, relative to Vagrantfile.
-      # Syncronized to '/home/vagrant/babushka-deps' on guest machine
+      # Syncronized to '/home/ssh_user_name/babushka-deps' on guest machine.
+      # 'ssh_user_name' here is 'vagrant' by default or any other name you use when connecting through ssh.
       b.local_deps_path = '.deps'
       # add local dep which is defined in '.deps/htop.rb' with name 'htop'
       b.local_dep 'htop'